Some links to products and partners on this website will earn an affiliate commission.

 The Etihad GuestSeat is the super saver option for Etihad redemption flights.
 While short in supply, if you can bag one you will find that the miles required are reduced considerably from the standard OpenSeat redemption, as the following random example illustrates:

-As you can see, 67,572 miles plus £251.65 for a Business Class flight from Heathrow to Abu Dhabi is excellent value, and noticeably better value than the OpenSeat option of 137,518 miles plus £194.55.
+As you can see, 61,504 miles plus £310 for a Business Class flight from Heathrow to Abu Dhabi is not at all bad, and noticeably better value than the OpenSeat option of 263,883 miles plus £237.91.

 British Airways “Companion Voucher” – two-for-one redemption